bcherny/typed-rx-emitter/README.md

 ## Highlights

 - 100% type-safe:
-  - Statically guarantees that emitters are called with the correct Action data given their Action name
+  - Statically guarantees that emitters are called with the correct Message data given their Message name
-  - Statically guarantees that listeners are called with the correct Action data given their Action name
+  - Statically guarantees that listeners are called with the correct Message data given their Message name
 - Supports all Rx methods on event listeners
 - Reuses observables across subscribers